nord-erik/brush/test/README.md

-a test is defined per assertion basis. therefore it is only allowed to have one assert per test case. this is very important because CI/CD can and will count how many tests exists by grepping for `brush_assert` invocations.
+a test is defined per assertion basis. therefore it is only allowed to have one assert per test case. this is very important because CI/CD can and will count how many tests exists by grepping for `brush_assert` invocations. this implies some insanity, such as parameterised tests are not possible.

 ### catching exits